 The trail was not marked at all and allegedly included an uphill climb on a dirt trail which did not bode well for the rickety bikes we had so we gave up, returned the bikes, and drove over instead.

-• Leave time to explore the fantastic gardens.
-The extensive botanical gardens were my favorite part of the Biltmore Estate.
+• The gardens here are a huge highlight.
+Seeing the massive and extensive botanical gardens was my favorite part of my day at the Biltmore Estate.
 And in fall, the Walled Garden is planted with hundreds of vibrant salvias and chrysanthemums.
 It’s simply stunning!

-You’ll find unbelievable rare blooming orchids and tropical plants in the sunlit glass conservatory.
+You’ll find unbelievable rare blooming orchids and tropical plants in the sunlit glass conservatory, too.
 And the Walled Garden is planted with vibrant seasonal displays.

 Then there’s the Rose Garden, Bass Pond & Boat House, Italian Garden, Shrub Garden, Spring Garden, Azalea Garden.
 So many gardens.